KHS-Programming-Club/Programming-Lessons-Pages/csharp_lessons/lesson04_methods.md

 modifier type name(parameterList) {}
 ```

-Notes regarding each of the aforementioned components
+What will be supplied for each of the aforementioned components
 1. **Access Modifier:** We will be going over all of the different access-modifiers and how they work later on, but for now we will put the word `public` in place of the modifier.
 2. **Return Type:** A return-type can be any of the types that we have gone over, including arrays, but they must have a corresponding return value, which we will discuss later on in this lesson, but for now we will use a new type, **void**, which indicates the lack of a return value.
 3. **Name:** A method can be named anything that a variable can be, and follows the same naming conventions as variables as well.